-The New Zealand Diploma in Horticulture Production (Fruit Production) [Level 5] has been developed with industry to provide specialist technical skills and knowledge in the fruit production sector.
+The NZ Diploma in Horticulture Production (Fruit Production) (Level 5) has been developed with industry to provide specialist technical skills and knowledge in the fruit production sector.

 You will be given access to a range of resources and industry experts during the programme that will enhance your understanding and build on skills you may already have.

-As a graduate of the New Zealand Diploma in Horticulture Production (Fruit Production) [Level 5] you will be able to:
+As a graduate of the NZ Diploma in Horticulture Production (Fruit Production) (Level 5) you will be able to:

-- Demonstrate the leadership and relationship management with team members and clients using a range of effective interpersonal skills relevant to the post-harvest sector.
+- Demonstrate leadership and relationship management with team members and clients using a range of effective interpersonal skills relevant to the fruit production sector.

 - Plan and manage fruit production tasks to achieve production goals and standards.